GHAA Fire Travel Soccer

-Try-Outs: Try-outs will take place for open roster spots for each season.
+Try-Outs: All participants including returning players are required to try out to be considered for a team.
 Try-outs are held during the summer months (June, July, August) for fall Fire teams.
 Try-outs are held in February or March for the spring Fire teams.
 A deadline date when teams will be formed will be established each season based on the details of that season’s schedule and registration requirements.
 Try-out information is available through the GHAA web site, through email to families with former players, and distributed through Germantown Hills and Metamora school systems when possible.
-Players from the previous season are not required to try-out and will be placed on an appropriate team the current season, as long as they register to play.
-Players who did not play the season immediately proceeding the current season (ie fall to spring or spring to fall) must attend a tryout to be considered for a Fire team.
 Reasonable accommodations will be made to assure that all kids who want to try out have the opportunity prior to the deadline.

 Evaluation process: Evaluators are hired by the GHAA board to run the tryouts.
 They are expected to run all players through the same drills to evaluate their skill set.
 At the end of each try-out, the evaluators come together and rank the players from top to bottom.
 Coaches then discuss these rankings with the evaluators and get feedback on each individual players' strengths and weaknesses and a final roster is determined.